What’s A Membrane Sweep? Everything To Know About This Pregnancy Procedure

 From benefits to risks and everything in between.

-By the time you hit 39 weeks in your pregnancy — a milestone known to expectant mamas as full-term — you’re beyond ready to meet your little one.
-You’ll inevitably be a little nervous about childbirth because, hello, it’s a big deal!
-But, mostly, you’re looking forward to laying your eyes on your baby for the first time.
-Real talk: You also feel like you’re going to pop, so you may be super-receptive to the idea of membrane sweeping when your doctor mentions it.
+By the time you hit 39 weeks in your pregnancy — a milestone known to expectant people as full-term — you're beyond ready to meet your little one.
+You'll inevitably be a little nervous about childbirth because, hello, it's a big deal!
+But, mostly, you're looking forward to laying your eyes on your baby for the first time.
+Real talk: You also feel like you're going to pop, so you may be super-receptive to the idea of membrane sweeping when your doctor mentions it.

 What happens during a membrane sweep?

-Not unlike a standard examination, you’ll hop onto the exam table and assume the position (you know the one).
-Your healthcare provider will put a gloved finger into your vagina and then into the cervix.
-They’ll make a gently circular, or “sweeping,” movement with the finger to separate the amniotic sac from the sides of the uterus near the cervix.
+Not unlike a standard examination, you'll hop onto the exam table and assume the position (you know the one).
+Your healthcare provider will insert a gloved finger into your vagina and then into the cervix.
+They'll make a circular, or "sweeping," movement with the finger to separate the amniotic sac from the sides of the uterus near the cervix.

 Is membrane sweeping safe?